-We used \$7.2 million, \$22.2 million and \$19.2 million of cash for operating activities in the years ended December 31, 2005, 2004 and 2003, respectively.
-The decrease in 2005 compared to 2004 was primarily due to \$10.0 million of upfront fee received in connection with our agreement with Endo in 2005 and higher payments received from third parties for collaborative research and development revenue recognized in 2005.
-The increase in cash used in operating activities in 2004 compared to 2003 was primarily attributable to higher operating expenses related to our SABER-Bupivacaine, TRANSDUR-Sufentanil, CHRONOGESIC and other pharmaceutical systems in development.
+We used \$9.5 million, \$7.2 million and \$22.2 million of cash in operating activities in the years ended December 31, 2006, 2005 and 2004, respectively.
+The increase in cash used in operating activities in 2006 compared to 2005 was primarily attributable to higher operating expenses related to our POSIDUR, TRANSDUR-Bupivacaine and other pharmaceutical systems in development, partially offset by the \$14.0 million upfront fee received in connection with our November 2006 agreement with Nycomed related to POSIDUR.
+The decrease in 2005 compared to 2004 was primarily due to the \$10.0 million upfront fee received in connection with our agreement with Endo in 2005 and higher payments received from third parties for collaborative research and development services recognized as revenue in 2005.

-We received \$14.0 million and \$20.8 million of cash from investing activities in the years ended December 31, 2005 and 2004, respectively, compared with \$30.9 million of cash used in investing activities in the year ended December 31, 2003.
+We used \$16.7 million of cash in investing activities in the year ended December 31, 2006 and received \$14.0 million and \$20.8 million of cash from investing activities in the years ended December 31, 2005 and 2004, respectively.
+The increase in cash used in investing activities in 2006 was primarily a result of higher purchases in investments in 2006.
 The decrease in cash received from investing activities in 2005 was primarily due to higher purchases in property and equipment and lower net proceeds received from maturing of our investments compared with 2004.
-The \$30.9 million of cash used in investing activities in 2003 was primarily due to higher purchases of available-for-sale securities in 2003, including our investment of the net proceeds from the \$60 million convertible notes issued in June and July of 2003.

-We received \$38.7 million, \$245,000 and \$57.3 million of cash from financing activities in the years ended December 31, 2005, 2004 and 2003, respectively.
+We received \$2.1 million, \$38.7 million and \$245,000 of cash from financing activities in the years ended December 31, 2006, 2005 and 2004, respectively.
+In 2006, cash received from financing activities was primarily due to proceeds from exercises of stock options and purchases of our common stock under our employee stock purchase plan, partially offset by payments on a term loan and long term debt.
 In 2005, cash received from financing activities was primarily due to net proceeds from sales of our common stock in our follow-on public offering in November 2005.
-In 2004, cash received from financing activities was primarily due to proceeds from exercises of stock options and purchases of our common stock under our employee stock purchase plan, offset by payments on a term loan and long term debt.
-In 2003, cash received from financing activities was primarily due to the net proceeds from our \$60.0 million aggregate principal amount of convertible notes issued in June and July of 2003.
+In 2004, cash received from financing activities was primarily due to proceeds from exercises of stock options and purchases of our common stock under our employee stock purchase plan, partially offset by payments on a term loan and long term debt.